queueit/KnownUser.V3.PHP/Documentation/README.md

 These Triggers and Actions are specified in the Go Queue-it self-service portal.

 You should have a timer function, scheduled task, cron job or similar to download and cache the configuration for 5 - 10 minutes, so the configuration is ready when requests come in.
 You should NEVER download the configuration as part of the request handling.
 You can find your configuration file here https://[your-customer-id].queue-it.net/status/integrationconfig/[your-customer-id] after a succesful publish.
+Remember, when you programmatically perform HTTP GET against the above endpoint then make sure you actually received the JSON data, i.e. only accept HTTP 200 with content-type application/json.
 Please contact Queue-it support through the Go Queue-it self-service portal to get further help on this.

 ![Configuration Provider flow](https://github.com/queueit/KnownUser.V3.PHP/blob/master/Documentation/ConfigProviderExample.png)